Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/bae-entry.md

 **Job:** Supplier

-Unlike Chapter 1, Peasant *The* Bae found a bit more courage in Chapter 2.
-And more ambition.
-Still a peasant, Bae toiled and worked for gold, eventually opening her own successful business, "tHE dUMPSTER".
-She would reach customers to sell her services and soon, "Peasant" would be more of an honourable name rather than a simple status.
+Chapter 2's Peasant the Bae certainly had more colour to her story.
+From rags to riches, Bae toiled and worked for her gold, culminating in her own successful business, "tHE dUMPSTER".
+Bae seizes any opportunity to sell her wares or offer her services to any customer her way.
+Soon, "Peasant" became much more than a status of her previously lack of wealth, "Peasant" is an honourable title Bae wore.

-But it was not just wealth that Bae experienced, Bae's would see the rise and fall of love, the joys and trials of motherhood (complete with a custody battle), and The Pinnacle of Brotherhood.
-Her evergrowing love for Immerkind sent her in a blush of romance but, alas, it would also send her into a spiral of despair.
-But from that despair came hope (that isn't IRyS), as a Brotherhood would be born between her and Gonathan.

-Memories would return to Bae.
-Peasant she was not, but CHAOS HERSELF!
-But the memories returned conflicted with the memories already had.
-Bae wondered about the mysterious figure in her memories but the answers escape her.
-Nevertheless, Bae remained the lovable Peasant The Bae in honour of the Charlie, a brat she helped but took her beloved wish granting box as a prank.

-And even when not in full power, Bae's prowess at fighting grew as she faced each Stain King in their dungeons.
-Our Bae was always a hero, sometimes it takes running into the woods, dragged back, and forced into another adventure for us to find the heroism hidden within.
+From little gossips that casually slanders the royal body that governs the kingdom, putting the 'libel' in *Libel*stal, to heartfelt connections, Bae truly connected with others more in this Chapter.
+Though her growing love with Immerkind that unfortunately ended in heartbreak, it nonetheless gave way to a [Brotherhood stronger than obsidian].
+Bae would find a steadfast friend in Gonathan G as he remained by her side during the most trying time of her life.

+It wasn't just friendships Bae found; Bae found kids.
+Abandoned, she took them under her wing and cared for them, even to the point of a custody dispute with Bijou and Shiori.
+Luckily, and at the expense of Mordan Ramsay, State Farm would be born between this small disfucntional family plus Gonathan.

+But who was "Peasant The Bae" truly?
+In the midst of the games of the Chaos Dungeon, fragments of memories would soon return...
+Bae worried at first, would she still be "Bae" if she remembers?
+As the Stain King fades in defeat Bae remembers...
+She wasn't a peasant, Bae was CHAOS HERSELF.
+Even with her identity recovered, Bae swore to remain Peasant The Bae in honour of the brat who took her beloved Box.
+That Charlie...

+Though some memories were recovered, it was only some.
+A few questions lingered in Bae's mind, especially about a certain mysterious Mother whose advice Bae still remembers post-amnesia.

-## Mother
+### Mother

-Throughout
+Throughout Chapter 2, Bae has constantly made references to a mysterious figure in her memories whom she simply called "Mother".
+"Mother" has offered many words of wisdom to Bae before she mysteriously disappeared from Bae's life.
+Unfortunately, even with the return of some of Bae's memories, the origin of "Mother", who she truly is, remains a mystery.
+Perhaps "Mother" was "Brother" in the form of Charlie?
+Whoever she is, it remains to be seen if Chapter 3 will unveil this mysterious character.

+Some mentions of Mother in Chapter 2:
+Day 1

 [bae](#easter:easter-bae)